shellef/s2d/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- OpenAI API key with access to Whisper and GPT-4o
+- OpenAI API key with access to Whisper and the configured LLM model

 ### Installation